-These condensed interim consolidated financial statements, including comparatives, have been prepared in accordance with International Accounts Standards ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

 Unless otherwise stated, amounts are expressed in Canadian dollars.
 On February 16, 2017, the Company consolidated its issued and outstanding shares on the basis of 10 pre-consolidation shares for one post-consolidation share, with any fractional shares being rounded down to the next whole number.
 This share consolidation was applied retro-actively, accordingly, all share, per share, option, and warrant figures are stated to on a post-consolidation basis.